 Spreadex are great and if I do want a bet they are happy to accommodate.
 This should last for some time as the half dozen or so match bets I had last winter all went tits up.
 I might try to play the indices a bit more but to be honest it will always play second fiddle to Betfair.

 But you never hear anyone talk about spread betting any more, which is sad, although clearly there's a market for it as the indices are more plentiful and exotic than ever.
 It was a brilliant innovation that not only never hit mainstream, it never seemed to take off amongst hardcore punters.
-I suspect too many of them did their dough in double-quick.
+I suspect too many of them did their dough in double-quick time.

 But at least you can still get on.